cryzed/toFeed/README.md

     not having paid for any projects so far, and thus not being able to write a proper login mechanism.

-    - max_title_length: Defines the maximum length of the title, after which it is cropped with "...".
+    - max_title_length: Defines the maximum length of the title.

 [Twitter](http://twitter.com/):